 Risk management is a critical component of the organisation’s ability to meet customer needs.
 Although operational risk management is part of enterprise risk management, similar challenges such as conflicting priorities and low perceived value affect the proper functioning of both programmes.

 Managing is looking at risks from two viewpoints.
-The traditional enterprise risk management approach focuses on achieving the optimal balance between risk versus reward.
-Sometimes the company accepts more risk in order to grow it quicker, and the emphasis moves to manage risks with slower development.
+The traditional enterprise risk approach focuses on achieving the optimal balance between risk versus reward.
+Sometimes the company accepts more risk to grow it quicker, and the emphasis moves to manage risks with slower development.

-Operational risk management is a riskless approach focused on protecting the organization.
+Operational risk management is a riskless approach focused on protecting the organization’s strategic objectives.
 Find out how operational risks are managed and how to implement them in the ORM process.

 What is Operational Risk Management’s primary objective?

-As its names indicate, operational risk management is designed as a way to minimize risk in relation to everyday operations in organizations.
+As its names indicate, the goal of operational risk management is to minimize risk in relation to everyday operations in organizations.
 Operational risk management is a practice focused primarily on operation but excludes other risk domains, such as strategic or fiscal risk.

 Regulations

 Understanding the source of risk will aid in determining the management of operational risks.
-Enterprise risk management is a risk management method that aims to mitigate risk from a variety of sources but also reduce risk.
-Several organizations are using Integrated Risk Management (IRM) to improve their effectiveness.
+Enterprise risk management is a risk management method that aims to mitigate and manage risk that a results from a variety of sources but also reduce risk.
+Several organizations are using Integrated (IRM) to improve their effectiveness.

 Technology

-Technology risks include hardware and computer security from a security standpoint.
+Technology risks include hardware and technology risks and computer security from a security standpoint.
 Technology risks are likewise confined to all departments as well as people categories mentioned earlier.
 Hardware restrictions can be detrimental, especially for remote jobs.
-Software may also reduce productivity if apps improve effectiveness but employees lack training.
+Software may also reduce productivity if apps improve effectiveness but employees lack training skills.

 People